 You Have a Voice, and It Matters

 Try not to be afraid to confront your emotions with your caregiver.
-Although it may be hard to be vulnerable, transparency is important to your wellness and healing.
 You are allowed to advocate for yourself in a clinical setting.
-A study by Frontiers In Psychology suggests that clients often find it difficult to open up in therapy sessions.
-All your worries, apprehensions, and concerns are valid and integral to your journey.
+A study by Frontiers In Psychology suggests that clients often find it challenging to open up in therapy sessions.
+All your worries, apprehensions, and concerns are valid.

 You Need to Find the Treatment Center That Is Right for You